bookofproofs/bookofproofs.github.io/_sources/history/20th-century/stewartson.md

 **Keith Stewartson** was an English mathematician who worked in the theory of fluid flow.

 ### Mathematical Profile (Excerpt):
-* He was the youngest of his parents' three children, having one older brother Roy and a sister who died while Keith was too young to remember her.
 * Stewartson was an undergraduate at St Catharine's College, entering in 1942, but by that time special regulations for the Mathematical Tripos had been introduced because of the War.
 * It was in 1943 that Stewartson had attended a lecture given at Cambridge by Brodetsky on Aeronautical mathematics.
 * By the time Stewartson arrived, however, activity at Orford Ness was on the decrease and after a while he was moved to the Guided Projectiles Establishment at Westcott, Buckinghamshire.